Your New Rescue Dog

 Find out what food your dog has been eating at the shelter and have that same brand at home.
 If you’re planning to change his food, it’s best to wait a couple weeks and then gradually make the transition.
 An abrupt change in his diet may cause diarrhea – and that’s not a pleasant experience for either you or your dog.

 The shelter workers can advise you about any additional equipment and supplies you need at home.
+Please check the menu for my recommendations.

 Before Leaving the Shelter with Your New Dog